-Raspberry leaf is great for uterine health in general, but it is also great for softening your cervix to prepare it for labor.
+Raspberry leaf is great for uterine health in general, but it is also great for softening your cervix to prepare it for labor, reported an article in Australian College of Midwives Incorporated Journal.
 “Raspberry leaves contain a chemical called ellagic acid,” Abdur-Rahman explains.
 “Ellagic acid is thought to potentiate the effects of estrogen, so much like black cohosh, raspberry leaves, by potentiating estrogen effects, [you] increase the activity of oxytocin, which in turn can soften the cervix and stimulate uterine contractions.”

 6. Cook Catheter/Foley Balloons

 I was more scared of this damn balloon than any other part of labor for some reason.
 I mean there’s a balloon (or balloons) inside of you that gets inflated to make your cervix hole bigger.
 Ouch?
-The cook catheter has two balloons — one that goes on top of the cervix, and one that goes beneath the cervix to soften it.
+The cook catheter has two balloons — one that goes on top of the cervix, and one that goes beneath the cervix to soften it, reported an article in The Journal of Obstetrics and Gynaecology Research.
 The foley balloon just has one balloon that goes on top of the cervix.
 Both are meant to accomplish the same goal, but Abdur-Rahman says the cook catheter does it better.
 I had the foley balloon, unfortunately.
 So how does it work?
 “Once inflated, these balloons literally mechanically smoosh the cervix, softening it in the process,” Abdur-Rahman says.
-That just sounds painful doesn’t it?
+That just sounds painful, doesn’t it?
 I sure thought so.

 7. Synthetic Prostaglandins

 Remember those prostaglandins we talked about earlier and how they help increase the number of oxytocin receptors on the uterus?
-They are so effective that they use synthetic forms of them in the hospital to soften your cervix and to induce labor.
-If you’ve ever been induced you may have seen that bag of liquid on your IV pole called oxytocin — that’s what he’s talking about.
+They are so effective that they use synthetic forms of them in the hospital to soften your cervix and to induce labor, reported the Journal of Midwifery and Women's Health.
+If you’ve ever been induced, you may have seen that bag of liquid on your IV pole called oxytocin — that’s what he’s talking about.
 Synthetic forms include Cytotec, Cervidil, and Prostin, Abdur-Rahman says.
 Some are in a pill that you hold in your cheek or swallow while the others can be done intravenously.
 (Obviously only in a hospital and not at home.)